-Winter Vehicle Care Tips
+Winter Vehicle Care Tips for Wyoming

 Winter is here, so here are a few tips for taking care of your vehicle during these cold months.

 Most modern vehicles are now equipped with a TPMS (Tire Pressure Monitoring System) which will alert drivers if there are tires with a lower than optimal temperature.
 When the air gets colder outside, the air pressure tends to also drop inside your tires.
 So why is this important you ask?
 Well, under-inflated tires can cause irregular handling/steering issues, premature wear and possibly even damage the tire tread.
 Check the sticker on the driver’s door for optimal tire pressures.
 Of course, it’s always good to make sure you have plenty tread left too, bald tires tend to slide in the snow.
 Not good when you try to stop at the lights and slide all the way to the middle of a four-way junction.
 You can’t just stick your arm the window and pretend it’s a drifting competition.
 Winter tires are a fantastic option for extra grip, even on four-wheel drive vehicles.

 Keep windshield washer fluid topped up and good wiper blades

 How frustrating is it when your driving behind a semi in the snow with all that moisture and debris being thrown at your windshield (thank goodness for windshields!) making a mess so bad you can’t see the road?
 Keeping windshield washer fluid topped up will help with cleaning this up.
 Water is great too until it freezes in front of your eyes like a scene from a certain princess movie.
 Cody Hartman, service manager at Volkswagon Casper recommends a winter windshield washer fluid that contains a little de-icer and won’t freeze.

 Always check manufacturer guidelines but it is not a bad idea to have the cooling system flushed out and add some new anti-freeze, a 50/50 water/antifreeze mix is usually recommended.